How your vehicle odometer works

 Vehicle odometer is one of the most critical pieces of information for fleet managers.
 Read about potential issues and how Geotab maintains accuracy.

 Your Geotab GO device understands a lot about your vehicle’s health and the behavior and habits of everyone that drives it.
-When connected to your OBD II port, the GO device collects all sorts of engine diagnostics and then combines that with real time location history, allowing you to accurately understand and recreate where the vehicle went and what happened along the way.
-One of the most critical pieces of information for fleet managers is the vehicle odometer.
+When connected to your OBD II port, the Geotab GO device collects all sorts of engine diagnostics and then combines that with real time location history, allowing you to accurately understand and recreate where the vehicle went and what happened along the way.
+For fleet managers, one of the most critical pieces of information collected is the vehicle odometer.

 Why is the Vehicle Odometer Important?

 A vehicle’s odometer is not just any number — for some fleets it represents milestones for scheduled maintenance including oil changes, tire rotations and comprehensive vehicle inspections.
 With Geotab, your vehicle odometer is always up to date and extremely accurate.
 This article explores how this all happens.

 As your vehicles are driven, your GO device will automatically record its location while intelligently splitting it all up into individual trips.
 Later on, when you run reports, you will be able to quickly determine where vehicles started and ended their trips and map out the path between them to show which places the vehicles visited.